kgla311/gbemu/README.md

 Writing clean, maintainable code in a large C++ project.

-Debugging real hardware behavior by cross-referencing test ROMs.
+Debugging hardware behavior by cross-referencing with test ROMs.